laminas/laminas-eventmanager/doc/book/application-integration/usage-in-a-laminas-mvc-application.md

 </code></pre>

 All listeners registered in this way are fetched from the application service container.
-This means the listeners must be registered for the application service container.
+This means the listeners must be registered for the application service container to discover and create them.

 To register the listener for the application service container, extend the configuration of the module.
 Add the following lines to the module configuration file, e.g. `module/Application/config/module.config.php`: